carlesmu/isbg/README.md

 ### Read and Seen flags<a name="Read-and-Seen-flags"></a>

-There are two flags IMAP uses to mark messages, Recent and Seen.
+There are two flags IMAP uses to mark messages, `Recent` and `Seen`.
-Recent is sent to the first IMAP client that connects after a new message is received.
+`Recent` is sent to the first IMAP client that connects after a new message is received.
 Other clients or subsequent connections won't see that flag.
-The Seen flag is used to mark a message as read.
-IMAP clients explicitly set Seen when a message is being read.
+The `Seen` flag is used to mark a message as read.
+IMAP clients explicitly set `Seen` when a message is being read.

-Pine and some other mailers use the Recent flag to mark new mail.
+Pine and some other mailers use the `Recent` flag to mark new mail.
 Unfortunately this means that if isbg or any other IMAP client has even looked at the Inbox, the messages won't be shown as new.
-It really should be using Seen.
+It really should be using `Seen`.

-The IMAP specification does not permit clients to change the Recent flag.a
+The IMAP specification does not permit clients to change the `Recent` flag.

 ### Gmail Integration<a name="Gmail-Integration"></a>